Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 Although there is no gold standard for creating a customer journey map, we’ll try to create a somewhat generalized map.
 So that you can use it as a reference when making maps of your own.

 We’ll be using our CJM Online tool along the way for two reasons.
-Because it’s easy to use and lets you create a CJM fairly quickly without wasting time setting up the environment.
-Oh, and there's a Personas building tool that comes with it 😉
+Because it’s easy to use and lets you create a map fairly quickly without wasting time setting up the environment.

-We’ll take a pizza restaurant as an example of business and learn how to make a customer journey map together.
+We’ll take a pizza restaurant as an example and learn how to make a customer journey map together.
+Once you understand the principles, you can apply them to create a journey map for any business, no matter the industry.

 Step 1: Define your persona

 Creating personas is a crucial part of customer experience service and journey mapping in particular.
-We won’t go into details — you can find them in this post about defining personas.
+We won’t go into details—you can find them in the post about defining personas.

-Let’s just say that our persona’s name will be Eva Moline — 29, works as a journalist and loves pizza.
+Let’s just say that our persona’s name will be Eva Molin—29, works as a journalist and loves pizza.
 Eva is not really tech-savvy, and she tries to maintain a healthy lifestyle.

 Step 2: Set customer journey stages